hermeslm/jpdfmake/README.md

-# jpdfmake
+# Java library for pfdmake (http://pdfmake.org).

-Java library for pfdmake.
+This library allows to create a pdfmake json descriptor from java.